laanwj/munt/README.md

   LA synth?
 Is it 'just' a matter of providing our own presets and samples?
 - Can the native sampling speed be changed to avoid having to resample from 32000Hz?
   Especially when using a custom PCM ROM
-- Figure out whether it makes sense to pass `MT32EMU_USE_FLOAT_SAMPLES` to render to floats directly
+- Figure out whether it makes sense to pass `MT32EMU_USE_FLOAT_SAMPLES` to render to floats directly: probably not, increases CPU usage by a lot in my tests, even with -ffast-math
+- Speaking of that, CPU usage is quite high compared to other LV2 synths.
+Find if there are places to be optimized without sacrificing emulation quality.